atecarlos/protractor-http-mock/README.md

 	    queryString: { // These match query string parameters that are part of the URL as passed in to the $http service.
 This is an optional field.
 	      param1: 'My first qs parameters',
 	      param2: 'Second parameter'
+	    },
+	    headers: { //These match headers as the end result of the expression provided to the $http method.
+	    	head1: 'val1,
+	    	head2: 'val2'
 	    }
 	  },
 	  response: {